NexPlayer/Unity-SDK/basic/Errors.md

 ## Sample code for Errors

-The following sample code shows how to override inherited virtual methods to respond to any NexPlayer error code:
+The following sample code shows how to override inherited virtual methods to respond to any NexPlayer™ error code:

 ```csharp
 public class NexPlayerSimple : NexPlayerBehaviour